Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 Slime mold (Comatricha nigra)

 Slime molds are another group of organisms that can be mistaken for mushrooms.
 They tend to grow in similar habitats as fungi, and they were even once classified as such.
-If we look beyond the superficial, however, it turns out that slime molds start out as single-celled organisms, like amoebas, and are more accurately placed in the Protista kingdom.
+If we look beyond superficial similarities, however, it turns out that slime molds start out as single-celled organisms, like amoebas, and are more accurately placed in the Protista kingdom.
 Slime molds are formally known as Myxomycetes, though some enthusiasts (including yours truly) lovingly refer to them as "myxos" for short.

 Most slime mold fruiting bodies are very small, only about 1.5mm tall.
 If millimeters aren't your thing, that's about the thickness (not length) of a grain of rice!
 Filling the frame with such small subjects requires high-magnification optics.
-In this case, I used a 10x microscope objective specially adapted to my camera.
+In this case, I used a 10x microscope objective adapted to my camera.
 The depth of field is miniscule at this magnification, so I combined 179 exposures to get the whole subject in focus.
 I'm pleased to announce that my efforts paid off, as this photo was awarded sixth place in the 2023 Nikon Small World photomicrography competition!

 Heartleaf twayblade (Neottia cordata).
 Humboldt County, California, USA.
 Stock Photo ID=PLA00684